-He is visiting professor European Studies at the Henley Business School, University of Reading (UK) and director of the African-European Centre for Investment and Trade (AECIT) at Henley campus in Johannesburg (SA).
++ Visiting professor European Studies at the Henley Business School, University of Reading (UK) and director of the African-European Centre for Investment and Trade (AECIT) at Henley campus in Johannesburg (SA).

-He is a director of the Empress Theophano Foundation (Thessaloniki, GR) and of other foundations as well as of companies.
++ Director of the Empress Theophano Foundation (Thessaloniki, GR) and of other foundations as well as of companies.

 + Director-general of the European Institute of Public Administration (1981-1990)

 + Co-editor with Andrew Kakabadse, “Rethinking the Future of Europe” (2014);

 + Co-editor with Klaus Gretschmann “Revolutionising EU Innovation Policy” (2016);